 For example, an account that contains more bonds and cash equivalents than stocks may have slower growth than ones where the majority of the portfolio is held in stocks.
 The portfolio mix that's right for your situation will depend on your risk tolerance, age, and financial goals.
 But, unless you know where you stand with your current allocations, you won't know what adjustments you need to make.

 If you already contribute to a workplace retirement plan, you might add a Traditional or Roth IRA to your investment portfolio to save even more money and experience additional tax benefits.
 As with other investment accounts, annual contribution limits apply.
 And if you're 50 years of age or older, you might be able to contribute beyond the yearly limits.
 Your marital status, household income, and other factors may influence participation eligibility.

 Saving for retirement can seem overwhelming, but you don't have to figure it all out on your own.
-We encourage you to schedule your no-cost, no-obligation consultation with a trusted LPL Financial Advisor.
+Schedule an appointment with a trusted LPL Financial Advisor.
 They can help put together a customized plan to meet your retirement goals.